-It Would be Wrong if Players Stay on Same Pay Amid COVID-19's Financial Hit to Cricket: Broad
+It would Be Wrong If Players Stay On Same Pay Amid COVID-19's Financial Hit To Cricket: Broad

 "If we hadn't got any cricket this summer, the whole game would have looked a complete mess.
 So yes, the players are fully aware of our responsibilities and will be very open to anything the ECB offer."

-During the lockdown, contracted players came up with a voluntary donation to support the national game and that looks likely to evolve into a reduction on annual packages that were reported to have been worth 650,000 pounds (USD 830,000) for test players and 275,000 pounds (350,000 USD) for limited-overs players in 2019-20.
+During the lockdown, contracted players came up with a voluntary donation to support the national game and that looks likely to evolve into a reduction on annual packages that were reported to have been worth 650,000 pounds (USD 830,000) for test players and 275,000 pounds ($350,000) for limited-overs players in 2019-20

 Team Rankings